 How you use the platform and provocation is up to you – projects may take the form of exhibitions, performances, discussions, screenings, installations, writing, lectures, walks, music, temporary structures…

-Submissions to the Architecture Fringe 2017 programme must be real, and scheduled to take place between 1-23 July 2017.
-To submit your confirmed project for the programme, please provide the required information via this link by 12 noon on Monday 9th April 2018.
+Submissions to the Architecture Fringe 2018 open programme must be real and scheduled to take place between 8 – 24 June 2018.
+To submit your confirmed project for the open programme you will need to provide the required information no later than 12 noon on Monday 9th April 2018.
 All submissions can be made here, and must provide the following: